Shelia Smith -- Charleston

+Staff and all those attending must wear mask and adhere to all COVID-19 rules and regulations.

-Arrangements are incomplete and will be announced later by Glover's Funeral Home.
-Friends may call at the residence of her sister, Valerie Haynes, 1385 Ashley River Road, Apt.
+Friends may call at the residence of her sister, Valerie Haynes, 1385 Ashley Road, Apt.
 12C, Charleston, and at Glover's Funeral Home.
 The family will be accepting limited guests due to COVID-19.

-To plant a tree in memory of Shelia Smith as a living tribute, please visit Tribute Store.

 Obituaries Newsletter